 All staff are aware of their duty to raise concerns about the attitude or actions of colleagues or any other person working on the school site.
 If necessary, they should speak to the Designated 'Whistleblowing' Governor or the Local Authority Designated Officer within Children, Young People and Families Services for further advice and guidance.
-Full details of the school whistleblowing policy are available on the school website.
+Full details of the school whistleblowing policy are available in 'Staff Resources' network location (Drive R) and within the policies section of the school website.